avallecam/powder/README.md

 #> To cite package 'powder' in publications use:
 #>
 #>   Andree Valle-Campos (2020). powder: Complemetary Tidy Functions
-#>   For pwr and stats::power.
-R package version 0.0.0.9000.
+#>   for Power Analysis using pwr and stats::power.
+R package version
+#>   0.0.0.9000.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {powder: Complemetary Tidy Functions For pwr and stats::power},
+#>     title = {powder: Complemetary Tidy Functions for Power Analysis using pwr and stats::power},
 #>     author = {Andree Valle-Campos},
 #>     year = {2020},
 #>     note = {R package version 0.0.0.9000},